-Readings for school classes
+Readings for School Classes

 The readings of the Young Program are primarily designed for school groups from grades 1 through 12, but are also open to all interested visitors.
 Each event features a moderated conversation with the international guest, readings from the featured book — with picture-book or comic projections for illustrated works — and a Q&A session with the audience.
 Experienced hosts, actors and interpreters guide the young audience through the event.
 Selected readings are preceded by performances by young authors from Berlin and Brandenburg — often of the same age as the student audience — who present excerpts from their award-winning texts.